rohan-paul/Awesome-JavaScript-Interviews/React/immutable-state-store-in-React-Redux-1.md

 **Redux takes a given state (object) and passes it to each reducer in a loop.
 And it expects a brand new object from the reducer if there are any changes.
 And it also expects to get the old object back if there are no changes.**

 **Redux simply checks whether the old object is the same as the new object by comparing the memory locations of the two objects.
+Meaning if the memory-locations are different - its a change of State for Redux and re-rendering cycle is necessary, if memory-locations are same no change has occurred for Redux, so no re-rendering is required**

-So if you mutate the old object’s property inside a reducer, the “new state” and the “old state” will both point to the same object.
-Because, in JavaScript non-primitive types (objects, arrays, functions…) are passed by reference.
+**So if you mutate the old object’s property inside a reducer, the “new state” and the “old state” will both point to the same object.**

+**Because, in JavaScript non-primitive types (objects, arrays, functions…) are passed by reference.
 Hence Redux thinks nothing has changed!
 So this won’t work.**

 ##### Further Reading